-- Most managers rely on their instincts and think they can trust their guts when it comes to making the right hire, especially when it comes to building a team.
+- Most managers disregard the recruitment metrics to track and think they can trust their gut feeling in hiring when it comes to making the right hire, especially when it comes to building a team.
 Their team.
 They can resent the interference of outside influences – such as HR or even an external specialist.

 - Many organisations want shared responsibility for hiring.
 It deflects accountability if something goes wrong.

-6 ways to avoid having to rely on your gut in the hiring process
+6 ways to avoid having to rely on your gut feeling in the hiring process

 One of the most off-putting situations for any candidate is not having clarity around the process and what exactly is going to happen.
 If possible this should be explained upfront before the interview with details on the hiring process.
 If candidates understand that the interview is set up to make sure that all candidates will be be treated fairly and equally and asked the same questions.
 If there is any pre-interview chat as part of the warming up process, keep it to neutral generalities.
 The weather and, journey to the venue are both banal and uncontentious and should be non-bias orientating discussions.

 if possible interviewers should be as diverse as possible in terms of background, age, seniority and personality types.
 There clearly has to be a subject expert in the group.
-This is a good opportunity to give junior employees exposure to the hiring process to prepare them for the future.
+The rise of hybrid recruiting is a good opportunity to give junior employees exposure to the hiring process to prepare them for the future.
 VP roles don’t have to be interviewed exclusively by peers or more senior employees.